 IICT is aimed at researchers who wish to conduct an industry-independent, investigator-initiated clinical trial.
 Support is provided for studies that address a documented and unmet medical need and are of importance to patients, but are not the focus of industry.

 The Sinergia program promotes collaboration between two to four research groups conducting interdisciplinary research with the prospect of breakthrough findings ("breakthrough research").
-Submission deadlines are June 1 and December 1.
+Next submission deadline is 2 November 2022.